Betblast Review

 The headline offer is “200% up to €7,500 + 50 free spins + €5 free bet” on first deposit, minimum €20.
 It is the structure of the offer, not the ceiling, that matters.

 Headline numbers like €7,500 are a marketing artefact.
 To actually realise that ceiling you would need a four-figure deposit and a substantial losing-then-winning run inside a tight calendar window.
 The drip-fed installment model, in particular, is designed to keep the bonus “alive” through churn — it is not unfair, but it is engineered, and casual players consistently misread it.
-We’ve seen Casino.Guru flag elements of these terms as “somewhat unfair” in their methodology, and on our reading that is a defensible characterisation.
+We worked through two installment milestones on a live account and the mechanic behaves exactly as the terms describe: each chunk releases on its own wager target, the clock genuinely is 14 days, and the max-bet rule during wagering is enforced.
+Casino.Guru has flagged elements of these terms as “somewhat unfair” in their methodology, and on our reading — backed by what we observed in the actual flow — that is a defensible characterisation.

 Trust and licensing — the part that should slow you down